hamzaalsaiari/Capstone-GMA/README.md

 the .env file contains the following:

-MONGODB_URI: The link to the MongoDB database.
+- **MONGODB_URI**: The link to the MongoDB database.
 Change this if you wish to use another database.
-PORT: The port on which the app starts in.
+- **PORT**: The port on which the app starts in.
 Do not change.
-SECRET: The key which is used to sign JSON Web Tokens when users log in
+- **SECRET**: The key which is used to sign JSON Web Tokens when users log in